Oral Health

 Professional In-Office Whitening

-Effective on: Extrinsic and intrinsic stains
+Effective onExtrinsic and intrinsic or surface stains

-Peroxide Level: 20% to 40%
+Peroxide Level20% to 40%

-Time: 2 hours per session
+Time2 hours per session

-Upkeep: Every 6 months to a year
+UpkeepEvery 6 months to a year

 LED Whitening Kits

-1. A peroxide-based whitening gel containing hydrogen or carbamide peroxide
+• Whitening gel containing hydrogen or carbamide peroxide

-Effective on: Extrinsic and intrinsic stains
+Effective onExtrinsic and intrinsic stains

-Peroxide Level: 10% to 20%
+Peroxide Level10% to 20%

-Time: 10 to 45 minutes per session
+Time10 to 45 minutes per session

-Upkeep: A few times a month
+UpkeepA few times a month

-Cost: $50 to $300
+Cost$50 to $300

 Teeth Whitening Strips

-Whitening strips contain a combination of active ingredients like hydrogen peroxide, carbamide peroxide, and fluoride.
-These strips are applied directly onto your teeth, which makes them an effective option for people who want fast results.
+You can use whitening strips from the comfort of your home.
+You apply these directly onto your teeth, making them an effective option for people who want fast results.

-In general, teeth whitening strips are safe to use.
-However, they can cause tooth sensitivity because you need to leave the strip on longer than LED treatments.
+Teeth whitening strips contain a combination of active ingredients like hydrogen peroxide, carbamide peroxide, and fluoride.
+They are safe to use but can cause tooth sensitivity because you need to leave the strip on longer than LED treatments.

-Effective on: Extrinsic and intrinsic stains
+Effective onExtrinsic and intrinsic stains

-Peroxide Level: 5 to 15%
+Peroxide Level5% to 15%

-Time: 30 minutes per session
+Time30 minutes per session

-Upkeep: A few times a month
+UpkeepA few times a month

-Cost: $10 to $50
+Cost$10 to $50

 Take-Home Trays

-Take-home trays are custom-made plastic trays designed specifically for whitening your teeth at home.
+Take-home whitening trays are custom-made plastic trays designed specifically for whitening your teeth at home.
 Your dentist will create a customized take-home tray based on your unique dental needs.

 These trays have whitening gels placed into them.
 You wear the tray for several hours while sleeping or relaxing.
 The gel slowly dissolves around your teeth, leaving your teeth whiter and brighter.

-Effective on: Extrinsic and intrinsic stains
+Effective onExtrinsic and intrinsic stains

-Peroxide Level: 10% to 30%
+Peroxide Level10% to 30%

-Time: 1 to 2 hours per use
+Time1 to 2 hours per use

-Upkeep: A few times a month
+UpkeepA few times a month

-Cost: $300 to $500
+Cost$300 to $500

 Whitening Pens

 Whitening pens deliver bleaching agents directly to the surface of your teeth.
 These pens usually contain hydrogen peroxide and carbamide peroxide.
-It's a safe teeth whitening method if you follow instructions properly.

 Teeth whitening pens are convenient because they're small enough to bring anywhere.
 They're also easy to use, and you can apply them yourself.
 However, consistent use is necessary to see any noticeable results.

-Effective on: Extrinsic and intrinsic stains
+Effective onExtrinsic and intrinsic stains

-Peroxide Level: 10% to 30%
+Peroxide Level10% to 30%

-Time: 20 to 30 minutes per use
+Time20 to 30 minutes per use

-Upkeep: A few times a week
+UpkeepA few times a week

-Cost: $10 to $25
+Cost$10 to $25

 Whitening Toothpaste

-Effective on: Extrinsic stains
+Effective onExtrinsic stains

-Peroxide Level: Up to 5%
+Peroxide LevelUp to 5%

-Time: 2 minutes a day
+Time2 minutes a day

-Upkeep: Daily or a few times a week
+UpkeepDaily or a few times a week

-Cost: $3 to $15
+Cost$3 to $15

 Whitening Mouthwash

-Effective on: Extrinsic stains
+Effective onExtrinsic stains

-Peroxide Level: Up to 2%
+Peroxide LevelUp to 2%

-Time: 30 seconds a day
+Time30 seconds a day

-Upkeep: Daily or a few times a week
+UpkeepDaily or a few times a week

-Cost: $2 to $10
+Cost$2 to $10

-Unsafe/Ineffective Teeth Whitening Methods
+What Teeth Whitening Methods Don’t Work?

 Charcoal

 Charcoal is an abrasive product that can damage your teeth.
 If used incorrectly, charcoal can be dangerous.
+While some studies have shown that activated charcoal removes surface stains, it’s not the safest or most effective option.

 Acidic Fruits